oSharpey/cyber-obsidian/year-3/lltcs/CW1.md

 - Multi stage unpacking
 	- Stage 1:
 		- Resolves kernel.dll, ntdll and other library functions -
+		- Unpacks main binary into a buffer
-		- unpacks code in .data
+		- copies program code to .data
 		- Jumps to .data (stage 2)
 	- Stage 2:
-		- copies environment vars into heap buffers
-		- Presumably .data contains the main malware code

-## Unpacked Malware
-- No imports, most likely resolves all at runtime
-- Stores address of VirtualAlloc on the stack to cal
+		- sends requests to what can only be c2
--
+		- probably does encryption stuff

+## Yara rules